derektypist/coding-traineeship-projects/README.md

 To Do

 - Complete the task as described in Moving from Theory to Practice.
 Simple HTML Application with table of other APIs.
+Set up a Geonames Account.

+- Complete project1
+- Complete project2